 If the operator is at fault, the pipeline company is completely liable for all costs to clean up a pipeline spill.
 In Canada, there is no limit on the amount a company may be required to pay to clean up a spill.
 In addition to being financially responsible for clean up, the company may also be fined or be subjected to other enforcement actions such as Board Orders and Directives or prosecution.

 This is a business decision made by commercial participants based on market demand for transportation capacity.
 Pipeline companies propose projects based on their predicted economic feasibility.
-Before any project for an international or inter-provincial pipeline can proceed it must be reviewed by the NEB to ensure that it is designed, constructed and operated in a manner that promotes safety and security, environmental protection and efficient energy infrastructure and is in the Canadian public interest.
+Before any project for an international or inter-provincial pipeline can proceed it must be reviewed by the NEB and approved by the Government of Canada.

 Before any pipeline can be constructed in Canada, it requires permission from the appropriate federal or provincial regulator.